 Honey Citrus and Thyme Iced Tea

-This tea is infused with fresh lemon, lime, orange and a hint of fresh thyme.
+Also, the tea is infused with fresh lemon, lime, orange and fresh thyme.

 Let’s check out the ingredients.